ABOUT THE RESIDENCY

 View toward the grounds and Castle from the hillside

-CORCIANO is a quiet, perfectly preserved medieval hill town in the Umbrian countryside of central Italy.
+CORCIANO is a quiet, medieval hill town in the Umbrian countryside of central Italy.
 Because of its' central location, regular public transportation and easy access to the railway/bus stations of Perugia, Corciano is a perfect base from which to see the rest of Italy.

 Start by doing what is necessary; Then do what is possible; and suddenly you are doing the impossible.